salt-or-ester/wifi-pineapple-berserker/README.md

  ```

-This simple python script is an aggressive war-driver for the [Hak Wifi Pineapple Mark VII](https://shop.hak5.org/products/wifi-pineapple) to fully automate your recon,
+This simple python script is an aggressive handshake brute-forcer for the [Hak Wifi Pineapple Mark VII](https://shop.hak5.org/products/wifi-pineapple) to fully automate your recon,
 de-authing and handshake capturing.
-Turn this thing on, take your Pineapple for a walk around town, and collect those handshakes without any effort.
+Turn this thing on, take your Pineapple for a walk around town, and collect handshakes without any effort.

 Requirements:
 ```